Pentagon cancels all border wall projects paid for with military funds

 In one of his first official actions as president, Joe Biden halted the construction of the border wall by rescinding an emergency order imposed by Donald Trump along the Southwest border.

-Biden’s executive order, which he signed on Inauguration Day, dissolved Proclamation 9844, which former Presiden Donald Trump issued on Feb.
-15, 2019, “to deal with the border security and humanitarian crisis” at the border, and it allowed the president to access military funds for border security measures.
+Biden’s executive order, which he signed on Inauguration Day, dissolved Proclamation 9844, which former President Donald Trump issued on February 15, 2019, “to deal with the border security and humanitarian crisis” at the border, and it allowed the president to access military funds for border security measures.